Public Announcement No. 54 of the Standing Committee of the Shanghai People's Congress

 Where laws or regulations already make provisions for the inclusion of an unlawful matter in the catalog, other matters provided by that law or regulation must not be included.

-Article 10: Where relevant units raise including relevant matters in this city's Public Credit Information catalog, they shall explain the reasons, and where there is a larger difference of opinions over inclusion of the matters, or where inclusion might cause a larger social impact, that unit shall also organize an assessment together with the municipal social credit administration department, and hear the opinions of representatives of relevant groups, experts, and others.
+Article 10: Where relevant propose including relevant matters in this city's Public Credit Information catalog, they shall explain the reasons, and where there is a larger difference of opinions over inclusion of the matters, or where inclusion might cause a larger social impact, that unit shall also organize an assessment together with the municipal social credit administration department, and hear the opinions of representatives of relevant groups, experts, and others.

-Municipal social credit administration departments summarize and report on matters submitted for inclusion in the directory by relevant units, form a draft of the city's Public Credit Information catalog, and disclose the draft to the public to solicit comments, and he report shall be published promptly after the approval of the deliberative body.
+Municipal social credit administration departments summarize and report on matters submitted for inclusion in the directory by relevant units, form a draft of the city's Public Credit Information catalog, and disclose the draft to the public to solicit comments, and the report shall be published promptly after the approval of the deliberative body.

 Article 11: The municipal Public Credit Information service center is responsible for setting up, operating, and maintaining the municipal Public Credit Information service platform.
-In accordance with the requirements of the Public Credit Information catalog, Public Credit Information providing units shall promptly, accurately, and completely provide Public Credit Information, and provide effective legal documents identified by that unit Public Credit Information that has not been included in the catalog must not be aggregated on the Public Credit Information service platform.
+In accordance with the requirements of the Public Credit Information catalog, Public Credit Information providing units shall promptly, accurately, and completely provide Public Credit Information, and provide effective legal documents identified by that unit.
+Public Credit Information that has not been included in the catalog must not be aggregated on the Public Credit Information service platform.

 The specific procedures, standards, and implementation measures for aggregation of Public Credit Information are to be jointly formulated by the municipal social credit administration department and relevant departments, and released to the public.